klaytn/klaytn-dex-contracts/docs/dex-specification.md

 [`Ownable`](#ownable) and [`AccessControl`](#accesscontrol) contracts regulate ownership and role-base access to DEX functionality.

+Owners and admins are privileged roles.
+Owners are allowed to modify the contract they own:

+- The owner of the [`Farming`](#farming) contract can update pool settings such as allocation points and rewards.
+- The owner of the [`StakingFactory](#stakingfactory) can deploy new pools.
+- The owner of the ` StakingFactoryPool` can withdraw reward tokens at any time.
+- The admin of the `PlatformToken` contract can change who gets to mint and burn tokens.

+This poses certain risks associated with the ownership being transferred or renounced, or admin roles being revoked.
+Check the warnings for the [admin role](#admin-role) and [owners](#ownable-functions).

 #### `Ownable`

 The `Ownable` contract provides basic access control mechanism: granting accounts exclusive access to specific functions.
 The account that was granted such exclusive access becomes an **owner** of the specified functionality.